-An Agreed-upon procedures review shall be conducted in accordance with 47 CFR § 54.717.
+An agreed-upon procedures review shall be conducted in accordance with 47 CFR § 54.717.
 A review of USAC procurement activities shall be included in this annual agreed-upon procedures review.
+A review of USAC compensation and benefits activities, including compliance with section 54.715 of the Commission's rules, 47 CFR § 54.715, shall be included in this annual agreed-upon procedures review.
 In addition, USAC procurement activities shall be reviewed periodically through USAC's internal control program, conducted pursuant to OMB Circular A-123.